 - R6-6.1.1 The AIF shall inform the MFSA at an early stage of its intention to surrender its collective investment scheme licence.
-The MFSA may require the AIF to delay the surrender of its licence, or to wind-up such business in accordance with conditions imposed by the MFSA, in order to protect the interests of unit-holders. - R6-6.1.2 The general procedure for surrendering a collective investment scheme licence is outlined below, although the MFSA reserves the right to impose additional requirements or vary them according to the particular circumstances of the case. - R6-6.1.3 Following a notification to the MFSA of its intention to surrender its collective investment scheme licence, the AIF shall submit the following documentation to the MFSA: - (a) a formal request to the MFSA asking for its approval to surrender the collective investment scheme licence; - (b) a resolution of the governing body of the AIF: - confirming the AIF's intention to surrender its licence, subject to the MFSA's approval and once the necessary formalities are finalised; - ii. confirming that the AIF has informed its auditor, Depositary and relevant service providers of its intention to surrender its licence; - (c) a shareholders' resolution confirming their approval of the proposed closure of the AIF (where applicable); - (d) the AIF must give due notice to its unit-holders of its intention to surrender its licence (once the necessary formalities are finalised).
-A confirmation to this effect should be submitted to the MFSA. - R6-6.1.4 Subsequently the AIF shall also submit: - (a) a confirmation from the AIF's Administrator that there are no investors in the AIF;
+The MFSA may require the AIF to delay the surrender of its licence, or to wind-up such business in accordance with conditions imposed by the MFSA, in order to protect the interests of unit-holders. - R6-6.1.2 The general procedure for surrendering a collective investment scheme licence is outlined below, although the MFSA reserves the right to impose additional requirements or vary them according to the particular circumstances of the case. - R6-6.1.3 Following a notification to the MFSA of its intention to surrender its collective investment scheme licence, the AIF shall submit the following documentation to the MFSA: - (a) a formal request to the MFSA asking for its approval to surrender the collective investment scheme licence; - (b) a resolution of the governing body of the AIF: - confirming the AIF's intention to surrender its licence, subject to the MFSA's approval and once the necessary formalities are finalised; - ii. confirming that the AIF has informed its auditor, Depositary and relevant service providers of its intention to surrender its licence; - iii. confirming, when the scheme is set up in a corporate form, that its shareholders have consented, in writing, to the scheme's intention to surrender its licence; by way of derogation from Rule R6-6.1.7. - (c) A written confirmation that due notice was given to its Unitholders of its intention to surrender its licence, once the necessary formalities are finalised. - R6-6.1.4 Subsequently the AIF shall also submit: - (a) a confirmation from the AIF's Administrator that there are no investors in the AIF;

-- (b) a confirmation from the AIF's Administrator that no complaints/ litigation are/is pending arising from any event which arose whilst there were investors in the AIF; - (c) a confirmation from the AIF's Administrator that the accruals and liabilities of the AIF have been cleared: - (d) a confirmation from the Depositary (where applicable) or Administrator that the disbursement of the assets of the AIF has been completed in order; and - (e) the original licence/s granted to it by the MFSA. - R6-6.1.5 Once all requirements listed above are satisfied, the respective supervisory fees are settled, the AIF is delisted from any Regulated Market and passporting notifications have been withdrawn (as applicable), an internal process will be set in motion for approval of the surrender of the collective investment scheme licence. - R6-6.1.6 The MFSA will convey its final decision to the AIF and will issue a public notice regarding the surrender of the AIF's licence. - R6-6.1.7 Where the AIF consists of different sub-funds, and the licence which had been granted to the sub-fund is being surrendered, this section will nonetheless apply and references to 'the AIF' shall be deemed to refer to 'the sub-fund'.
+- (b) a confirmation from the AIF's Administrator that no complaints/ litigation are/is pending arising from any event which arose whilst there were investors in the AIF; - (c) a confirmation from the AIF's Administrator that the accruals and liabilities of the AIF have been cleared; - (d) a confirmation from the Depositary (where applicable) or Administrator that the disbursement of the assets of the AIF has been completed in order; and - (e) the original licence/s granted to it by the MFSA. - R6-6.1.5 Once all requirements listed above are satisfied, the respective supervisory fees are settled, the AIF is delisted from any Regulated Market and passporting notifications have been withdrawn (as applicable), an internal process will be set in motion for approval of the surrender of the collective investment scheme licence. - R6-6.1.6 The MFSA will convey its final decision to the AIF and will issue a public notice regarding the surrender of the AIF's licence. - R6-6.1.7 Where the AIF consists of different sub-funds, and the licence which had been granted to the sub-fund is being surrendered, this section will nonetheless apply and references to 'the AIF' shall be deemed to refer to 'the sub-fund'.